 After multiple trials for each tracker, we computed the average % error.
 We also tested the tendency to record false steps off random arm movements.
 Finally, we checked how each tracker did at monitoring a high-intensity cardio workout, a cycling workout, and if any models had special features focused on other physical exercises.

-The Garmin Vivosmart HR+, Fitbit Blaze, and Fitbit Charge 2 all finished in a tie for the second highest fitness impact score with an 8 out of 10.
-These four models all won awards, and particularly excel at tracking physical exercises.

-The most accurate step counter out of all the wrist-mounted models we tested was the Vivosmart HR+, averaging a minuscule 0.2% discrepancy.
-However, this model was substantially more prone than the others to pick up false steps off random arm movements.
-The HR+ also has a built-in GPS module, making it perfect for tracking cycling or long runs.
+The Garmin Vivoactive HR, Fitbit Blaze, and Fitbit Charge 2 all finished in a tie for the highest fitness impact score with an 8 out of 10.
+These three models all won awards, and particularly excel at tracking physical exercises.
+The most accurate step counter out of all the wrist-mounted models we tested was the Vivofit 3, averaging a minuscule 0.3% discrepancy.
+However, this model was more prone than the others to pick up false steps off random arm movements.

 Both the Blaze and the Charge 2 can connect to your phone to add GPS capabilities — a great feature, but only if you are ok bringing your mobile device along with you.
 Both of these models have similar recording metrics for cycling, or with other workouts.
-In addition, the Blaze does have Fitstar — three part workouts that last about 20 minutes if you need some added inspiration.
-We also found that the Blaze was slightly more accurate than the Charge 2 when it came to counting steps, about the same as the Surge.
+In addition, the Blaze does have Fitstar — three-part workouts that last about 20 minutes if you need some added inspiration.
+We also found that the Blaze was slightly more accurate than the Charge 2 when it came to counting steps.

 Finally, we looked at the companion apps for each manufacturer, as different models utilize the same app.
 The Fitbit app led this category with its weekly emails including your stats for the previous 7 days, as well as your top 3 friends on the step count leaderboard.
 The app has non-competitive "Adventures", where you can digitally walk along a path to a point of interest, using your steps.
 There are also competitive challenges you can undertake against yourself or your friends.